Ex 38 - Marine Safety (Low complexity duties) Exemption

 - Identification: Australian Driver's Licence or current passport

-- Requirements: All participants must adhere and accept Sea School Marine Training's Terms & Conditions.
+- Requirements: All participants must adhere and accept Sea School Marine Training's Terms & Conditions and FAQ.

 - First aid: Attend an external HLTAID003 'Provide first aid' course, or bring your current 'Provide first aid' statement of attainment or similar certificate.